offbynull/offbynull.github.io/docs/data/learn/FreeCAD/input/input.md

   3. right side is constrained_FC to start at (0,5) and have a distance of 3mm.
   4. left side and right side are constrained_FC to have their ends at the same location (coincident constraint_FC).

-  The above set of constraints_FC has 2 solutions: Either the tip of the triangle can be above the X-axis or below the X-axis. `{ref} https://wiki.freecad.org/Sketcher_Workbench#Flipping` `{ref} https://forum.freecad.org/viewtopic.php?t=10872`
+  The above set of constraints_FC has 2 solutions: Either the !!tip!! of the triangle can be above the X-axis or below the X-axis. `{ref} https://wiki.freecad.org/Sketcher_Workbench#Flipping` `{ref} https://forum.freecad.org/viewtopic.php?t=10872`

   ```{seealso}
   FreeCAD/Sketcher Workbench/Sketching/Sketch Flipping_TOPIC